Watch out for scams!

 - Protect you or your family from terrible occurrences; or

-- Keep in contact with a loved one who has passed away.
+- Keep in contact with a loved one who has passed away

 They may ask for regular payments to avoid the threat of various mishaps.
 This may sound unbelievable, but many people have been conned out of considerable sums of money.

 - Talk to family or close friends before parting with any money.
-One person does not have the capacity to prevent acts of God whatever claims they may make
+One person does not have the capacity to prevent acts of God or whatever claims they may make

-- If you are concerned about a relative ask them if you can redirect their post to your address
+- If you are concerned about a relative ask them if you can redirect their post to your address.

 Scammers buy your information from the electoral register

 The electoral register lists the names and addresses of everyone registered to vote.
 In most cases you are legally required to register or risk facing a fine.
 Yet councils sell your details on the open register to anyone.
 Scammers can use this information to target you.

 - Contact your local Electoral Registry Office.
 Tell them that you do not want your details to appear on the open register.
 Remember to tell them again every year.